 We are deeply grateful to our founding teachers for their ongoing support of our community.

 Susa Talan is a dharma leader who cofounded ODMC along with teacher Alexis Santos and is a regular guest teacher at Open Door.
 She has been studying and practicing Insight Meditation since 2006 and is a long-time student of Sayadaw U Tejaniya with whom she ordained temporarily in 2010.
-Susa recently graduated from a 2-year Community Dharma Mentoring program with Narayan Helen Liebenson through Cambridge Insight Meditation Community.
+Susa recently graduated from a two-year Community Dharma Mentoring program with Narayan Helen Liebenson through Cambridge Insight Meditation Community.
 If you are interested in one-to-one support for your meditation practice, Susa offers 30-minute mentoring sessions via Zoom for meditators of all experience levels.
 To learn more about Susa and her availability, follow the link HERE.

 Alexis Santos cofounded ODMC, along with Susa Talan.
 He has been in the field of meditation and mindfulness since 2001.
 Alexis' primary teacher has been Sayadaw U Tejaniya, from the Burmese Theravada tradition, and with whom he was ordained as a Buddhist monk from 2003 - 2005.
 Alexis completed the Spirit Rock/IMS four-year teacher training program with Jack Kornfield and others, including mentors Joseph Goldstein and Carol Wilson.
 You can learn more about Alexis and his teaching schedule on his website: alexissantos.io.
 Alexis will continue to guest teach at ODMC.

 Phoenix Soleil is a teacher and practitioner of the Insight Meditation tradition and Nonviolent Communication (NVC).
 She is Partner/Worker-Owner at LIFT Economy where she offers communication, racial justice, and meditation trainings.
 Nonviolent Communication (NVC), is a communication modality that assists in attuning to our feelings and values for more successful interactions.
 She has facilitated trainings for organizations such as Google, Kellogg Foundation, UC Berkeley, Insight Meditation Society and Search Inside Yourself Leadership Institute.
 The most important ingredients in her trainings are fun, passion, and intimacy.
 Phoenix has worked as staff at Insight Meditation Society and Spirit Rock Meditation Center, as well as a graduate of the Spirit Rock Community Dharma Leader Program For more on her, visit her at: www.phoenixsoleil.com and https://www.lifteconomy.com/about.